PlexVerse23/Portfolio-Projects/Customer Journey Analysis, Intervention and Performance Tracking/ReadME.md

 | Referral | 54.95% |
 | Email | 53.88% |

-> Raw counts were misleading — Organic appeared worst in absolute numbers but Paid Search and Social were significantly worse once normalized by segment size.
+> Raw counts were misleading, Organic appeared worst in absolute numbers but Paid Search and Social were significantly worse once normalized by segment size.

 ### Device Analysis
-Tablet users showed disproportionately high drop-off **across all channels**, pointing to a UI/UX issue specific to tablet at Stage 3→4 — independent of user intent.
+Tablet users showed disproportionately high drop-off **across all channels**, pointing to a UI/UX issue specific to tablet at Stage 3→4, independent of user intent.

 ### Worst Performing Combination
-**Paid Search + Tablet** — 69.77% drop-off rate at Stage 3→4.
+**Paid Search + Tablet** - 69.77% drop-off rate at Stage 3→4.

 ### Best Performing Combination
-**Referral + Desktop** — 50.67% drop-off rate at Stage 3→4, consistently the strongest segment throughout.
+**Referral + Desktop** - 50.67% drop-off rate at Stage 3→4, consistently the strongest segment throughout.

 ### Monthly Trend (Pre-Intervention)
-Overall CVR declined from **7.81% in January to 6.98% in March**, with Paid Search dropping sharply from 6.02% to 3.96% — adding urgency to the need for intervention.
+Overall CVR declined from **7.81% in January to 6.98% in March**, with Paid Search dropping sharply from 6.02% to 3.96% - adding urgency to the need for intervention.

 ---